mjharris95/yaku-dengue/README.md

 ## Scripts

-analysis.R: script to conduct all analyses in main text and supplement
+analysis.R: script to conduct all analyses in main text and supplement except for climate attribution

 data-prep.R: pieces together climate, case, and population data.
 Cannot be run in full because disaggregated climate files are not provided.